Okechukwu Ezea: Politics

 Ezea became a local politician while still in the University of Nigeria, where he held school positions.
 In 2007, he became a full-time politician and contested as the candidate for Labour Party in the 2007 Enugu State gubernatorial election.
 The result of the election was overturned after a court challenge and The Enugu State Governorship Election Tribunal.

 In 2013, Ezea co-founded part of the All Progressive Congress in Enugu and he became the candidate in 2015.
 In 2018, Ezea was appointed by Muhammadu Buhari as the Chairman of the governing board, Federal Medical Centre in Jalingo, Taraba State, a position he held until he resigned in 2022 to join the Labour Party.
 On 25 February 2023, Ezea was elected as a Senator of the Federal Republic of Nigeria where he represented Enugu North Senatorial District.

 Death

-Ezea died in Lagos State at the age of 62 on 18 November 2025, reportedly while undergoing a leg amputation.
+Ezea died in Lagos State on 18 November 2025, at the age of 62, reportedly while undergoing a leg amputation.